Collisional corrections to spin polarization from quantum kinetic theory using Chapman-Enskog expansion: Introduction

-Our main goal in this work is to derive the off-equilibrium corrections to the axial Wigner function $\mathcal{A}^{<,\mu}$.
-We begin by deriving both the vector Boltzmann equation for the vector Wigner function $\mathcal{V}^{<,\mu}$ and the SBE for $\mathcal{A}^{<,\mu}$ from QKT in 2-2 electron elastic scattering processes.
+Our main goal in this work is to derive the off-equilibrium corrections to the axial Wigner function $\mathcal{A}^{<,\mu}$ and investigate possible new corrections to the spin polarization vector arising from off-equilibrium effects.
+We begin by deriving both the vector Boltzmann equation for the vector Wigner function $\mathcal{V}^{<,\mu}$ and the SBE for $\mathcal{A}^{<,\mu}$ from QKT in 2-2 fermion elastic scattering processes.
 Subsequently, we apply the Chapman-Enskog expansion \citep{DeGroot:1980dk,denicol2022microscopic} to obtain the variation of the axial distribution function $\delta f_{{\rm A}}$ and axial Wigner function $\delta\mathcal{A}^{<,\mu}$ from a Boltzmann-type axial transport equation with $f_{{\rm V}}$ in local equilibrium and compute the off-equilibrium corrections to the spin polarization pseudo-vector $\delta\mathcal{P}^{\mu}$.
 Additionally, we calculate $\delta f_{{\rm A}}$ and $\delta\mathcal{P}^{\mu}$ using the relaxation time approach (RTA) for comparison.

 This paper is organized as follows.
 In Sec. \ref{sec:Collsional-quantum-kinetic}, we begin by briefly reviewing the collisional QKT formalism and deriving the SBE in the M{\o}ller scattering processes.
 We then analyze the structure of the axial collision kernel and discuss the matching conditions.
 In Sec. \ref{sec:Chapman-Enskog-expansion}, we reexamine the matching condition using the properties of the axial collision kernel and subsequently solve for the off-equilibrium correction to the axial distribution in the HTL approximation using the Chapman-Enskog expansion.
 In Sec. \ref{sec:Fermion-Spin-polarization-from}, we also compute the collisional corrections to the modified Cooper-Frye formula and the off-equilibrium axial distribution function using the RTA.
 We conclude in Sec.\ref{sec:Conclusions-and-outlook}.